panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 heroes; // ['Batman', 'Superman']
 ```

-Thanks to the fact that `array.push(item1, item2, ..., itemN)` accepts multiple items to push and using the spread operator on arguments, you can push an entire array into the original one (in other words, performing a merge):
+Thanks to the fact that `array.push(item1, item2, ..., itemN)` accepts multiple items to push, you can push an entire array using the spread operator applied to arguments (in other words, performing a merge into):

 ```javascript
 // merge array2 into array1